 “We are living on the Earth, and we are destroying it.
 A shift in consciousness is the only way forward.
 Pachamama (Mother Earth) is speaking to us and telling us that we have to change.”

-A great transformation is critically necessary, and indigenous wisdom tells us that it is already starting to happen.
+A great transformation is critically necessary, and Indigenous wisdom tells us that it is already starting to happen.

 A Path In the Darkness

 We are entering a new era, a time in which the Earth will move from a phase of darkness and disillusionment toward a blossoming new awareness focused on light, love, and creativity.
-Incan, Mayan, and other indigenous legends indicate that we are living in the time we have been waiting for over hundreds or even thousands of years.
+Incan, Mayan, and other Indigenous legends indicate that we are living in the time we have been waiting for over hundreds or even thousands of years.

-In his book The Time of the Black Jaguar, indigenous spiritual leader Arkan Lushwala tells us that human beings naturally go through cycles which stretch across millennia.
+In his book The Time of the Black Jaguar, Indigenous spiritual leader Arkan Lushwala tells us that human beings naturally go through cycles which stretch across millennia.
 There are three phases to each cycle: Creation, Conservation, and Renewal.
 Right now, he says, we have entered a time of Renewal, a short and intense period in which we will break from the darkness of Conservation and purify life on Earth.
 Arkan explains that because the social pillars and belief systems of the past are broken, but new pillars are not yet built, Renewal can be a confusing and often a painful time.
 But it occurs to remake us so that our hearts can be open to see and support the unfolding of a brand new, as-yet-unknown world of Creation.
 Once we make the transformation to this new world, we will be surrounded by magic and creativity, and the possibilities for humankind will be endless.

 Indigenous Principles of Transformation

-Many principles of indigenous wisdom are centered around transformation.
+Many principles of Indigenous wisdom are centered around transformation.
 Here are a few key examples.

 1. The healing power of plants.